David-B-M/cmsc447-sp2024-himalayans/Backend/README.md

 │   │       Todo: GET /create_user, etc. + document
 │   │
 │   ├── db.py
-│   │       Where I attempt to create functions to access the database!
+│   │       Functions to access the database!
-│   │       Todo: test is the database actually created when the app is run.
 │   │
 │   ├── schema.sql
 │   │       Defines the tables for the "users" and "leaderboard".
 │   │
+├── instance/
+│   ├── flaskr.sqlite
+│   │      This is where all db tables reside after you run `flask init-db` │   │
 ├── tests/
 │   ├── conftest.py
 │   │      Just a configuration file for pytest.